 In the section on the Gurarij space, we shall present a new construction of the Gurarij space that is Fra\" iss\' e theoretic in this classical sense.
-That will help us use the similar ideas and techniques that we use for enriching the structure on the Urysohn space to enrich the Gurarij space by additional structure as well.\\
+That will help us use similar ideas and techniques that we use for enriching the Urysohn space to enrich the Gurarij space by an additional structure as well.\\

-Since we will amalgamate metric structures often in the rest of the paper we make a brief description of that procedure here. \begin{defin}[(Greatest) metric amalgamation] Suppose we are given metric spaces $X_0,X_1,X_2$ such that $X_0$ is a subspace of both $X_1$ and $X_2$.
+Since we will amalgamate metric structures often in the sequel, we make a brief description of that procedure here. \begin{defin}[(Greatest) metric amalgamation] Suppose we are given metric spaces $X_0,X_1,X_2$ such that $X_0$ is a subspace of both $X_1$ and $X_2$.
 The underlying set of the amalgam $X_3$ will be the disjoint union $X_0\coprod (X_1\setminus X_0)\coprod (X_2\setminus X_0)$.
 We need to define the distance between $x$ and $y$, where $x\in X_1\setminus X_0$ and $y\in X_2\setminus X_0$.
-In order to satisfy the triangle inequalities, we need to have If we take for all such pairs the greatest extreme then it is straightforward to check that this defines a metric on $X_3$ extending those on $X_1$ and $X_2$, and that such a metric is the greatest possible.
+In order to satisfy the triangle inequalities, we need to have If we take for all such pairs the greatest extreme, then it is straightforward to check that this defines a metric on $X_3$ extending those on $X_1$ and $X_2$, and that such a metric is the greatest possible.
 If $X_1\setminus X_0=\{x\}$ and $X_2\setminus X_0=\{y\}$ then we can of course define the distance between $x$ and $y$ to be any number in between these two extremes. \end{defin}

 Let us also note that whenever we consider some metric on a product of metric spaces we mean the \emph{sum metric}.